Eryc123Y/DSA-explained/algorithm-complexity/algorithm complexity.typ

     This example how abstract class and methods works in python.
 If we do not implement any one of the abstract methods in the subclass, the python interpreter will refuse to instantiate the subclass object and raise an error.
 Using abstract class and abstract methods is in most cases a good practice in OOP, since it can help us to design the class hierarchy more clearly and stipulate the behaviors of the subclasses.

-= Naive Notion of Algorithm Complexity
-The other aspect that is crucial for understanding algorithms and data structures is the complexity of algorithms.

-#definition([Algorithm Complexity])[
-    Algorithm complexity is a measure of the efficiency of an algorithm in terms of the resources it consumes, such as time and space.
-It quantifies the performance of an algorithm by analyzing its behavior as the input size grows, providing insights into how the algorithm scales with larger datasets.
-]

-The measure of the overheads of an algorithm is ALWAYS taken in terms of the input size, which varies in different cases.
-The running overheads in analysed in two aspects: time and space.
-The time complexity of an algorithm is the amount of time it takes to run as a function of the input size, while the space complexity is the amount of memory it requires to run as a function of the input size.
-The time complexity is usually measured in terms of the number of elementary operations performed by the algorithm, such as comparisons, assignments, and arithmetic operations.
+sured in terms of the number of elementary operations performed by the algorithm, such as comparisons, assignments, and arithmetic operations.

 Why does input size matter?
-We can illustrate using function graphs.
+We can illustrate using function graphs. can you write a typst definition environment on the definition of general algorithm time complexity without using too much formal definitions in math?
 #figure(
     align(center)[
         #cetz.canvas({